coredao-org/CoreDAO-Docs/docs/stake-and-delegate/Ledger-CORE-staking.md

 To be eligible to earn rewards, you must complete a full staking round on (00:00:00 - 23:59:29 UTC).
 :::

+## FAQs
+Have more questions?
+Check out the [FAQs](../../../../FAQs/ledger-core-faqs.md) section for answers to common issues, troubleshooting, and best practices.

 ## Conclusion

 Congratulations!
 You’ve successfully staked CORE using your Ledger hardware wallet on the Core Mainnet.
 By following this guide, you securely connected your Ledger device, installed and used the Ledger Ethereum app, to stake CORE directly from your hardware wallet to earn staking rewards.